Brexit – NI advice on leaving the EU

 The Common Travel Area between the UK and Ireland is a long-standing agreement enabling British and Irish citizens to move freely between, and reside in, these islands.
 Both the UK and Irish Governments have committed to taking all necessary measures to ensure the agreed CTA rights and privileges are protected in all outcomes.

 Employing EU Nationals

-Where can I find more information on Brexit?
+Where can I find more information during the transition period?

 Also, the NI Assembly Brexit Brief is a useful resource.

 What guidance can I get from business advice agencies?

 From 1 January 2021, if you own a business the way you trade will change, and you need to be ready to comply with new arrangements.
 Some details are still to be negotiated, but you should start to think about what you might need to do to prepare your business for future changes.
 On-going information and advice is available from Invest NI and InterTradeIreland.

 Tourism performance and the capacity to maintain consistent tourism growth is a key priority.
 While the Department for the Economy (DfE) leads in matters relating to tourism policy, Tourism NI will champion the development and promotion of the Northern Ireland experience to visitors and to build the value of tourism to the local economy, including:

 - Spring 2020 consumer advertising campaign in the Republic of Ireland